TNG/ApiCenter/README.md

 ### From source

 - Clone the repository
-- In a terminal, run `./gradlew :runWithFrontend`
+- In a terminal, run `./gradlew :runAll`
 - In a browser, go to `localhost:8080`

 By default, user authentication is disabled.
 Login succeeds regardless of what password is entered.